yevgenybulochnik/wp-boiler/docker/proxy/README.md

 ```
 AUTH_USER       # Username for basic auth for traefik dashboard
 AUTH_PASSWORD   # Password for basic auth (Note: use htpasswd) for dashboard

+ACME_ENABLE     # Enable use of letsencrypt
+ACME_EMAIL      # Email to register domains
 ```

 ### Networking